A Gift of Jelly of the Month? Here’s the REAL Xmas Gift That Keeps On Giving!

 They also seem to be ancient amateur astronomers, but consider this: We sometimes forget that the ancients had clearer views of the night skies than we do (no city lights to cloud their view), and plenty of time on their hands (no sitcoms or prime time TV to distract them).
 The average shepherd probably knew as much about the position and movement of the heavens as some current astronomers do, and the Magi grew up studying the stars religiously.

 Here are a few quick trivia facts about them: 1.
-Nowhere does the Bible mention only THREE three wise men; it explicitly mentions three gifts, brought by Magi.
+Nowhere does the Bible mention only THREE wise men; it explicitly mentions three gifts, brought by Magi.
+Tradition has celebrated legends about the three lone travelers, but there is no explicit Biblical reference to justify that limitation.

 More Magi Trivia

-2. It is highly unlikely that there were three guys traveling alone through the desert on camels.
-With gifts of such value, there had to be a group large enough to protect itself, and they probably had some soldiers or cavalry with them… (Probably the famed “Persian cavalry”.
-That might be why Matthew says “Herod was troubled, and all Jerusalem with him”.
+2. Just based on physical realities and the logistical requirements of that day and age, it is highly unlikely that there were three guys traveling alone through the desert on camels.
+With gifts of such value, there had to be a group large enough to protect itself, and they probably had some soldiers or cavalry with them… (Possibly the famed “Persian cavalry”.
+That might be why Matthew 2:3 cryptically says “Herod was troubled, and all Jerusalem with him”.
 A large party of armed men made folks nervous in those days.)

-3. They didn’t make it to the manger.
+3. In terms of Bible references they didn’t ever make it to the manger, and the timeline doesn’t pinpoint their exact travel itinerary.
 At the time of Christ’s birth, they were probably approaching Jerusalem to talk to Herod.

 4. Lots of folks have tried to associate the star with a known astronomical event, and there may have been one initially; but at the end, since the star rose and led them to the child, it is likely that it was a unique manifestation, such as God’s radiance in the Shekinah, that provided guidance for the last leg of their journey.